 The MZ Berger case is instructive on what factors are considered in determining when bona fide intent exists.
 In MZ Berger, the applicant was/is a manufacturer, importer, and seller of watches, clocks, and related products.
 In 2007, it filed an intent-to-use application seeking to register the mark “iWatch” for over thirty different goods covering watches, clocks, clock dials, watch bands, and watch straps.
 The USPTO approved the application, but in 2008, during the opposition period, a competitor, Swatch AG filed a Notice of Opposition on the basis that “iWatch” is confusingly similar to its mark “Swatch” and that MZ Berger lacked a bona fide intent to use.
 The Trademark Trial Appeal Board (“TTBA”) agreed with respect to the intent to use argument and denied the application.
 The TTAB was affirmed by the Federal Circuit.
 MZ Berger & Co., Inc. v.
 SWATCH AG, 787 F. 3d 1368 (Fed.
 Cir.
 2015).

-MZ Berger identified seven factors to be considered in determining the existence of a bona fide intent to use.
+The MZ Berger case identified seven (7) factors to be considered in determining the existence of a bona fide intent to use.

 According to MZ Berger, the “evidentiary bar is not high” for showing bona fide intent to use.
 However, some evidence must be supplied and the evidence must be objective.